← Back to Program List

 Transfusion and Transplantation Sciences

 Hoxworth Blood Center, through the College of Allied Health Sciences, Department of Analytical and Diagnostic Sciences, offers a 15-month graduate program leading to a Masters of Science degree in Transfusion and Transplantation Sciences.
-Applicants must apply for one of two tracks: Blood Transfusion Medicine or Cellular Therapies.
+Applicants must apply for one of two tracks that are taught on site at the main campus: Blood Transfusion Medicine or Cellular Therapies.
 Training is conducted primarily at Hoxworth Blood Center, a division of the University of Cincinnati Academic Medical Center.
 Hoxworth is one of the oldest community blood centers in the country.
 Students in the program have access to the libraries, computer resources and other facilities within the College of Medicine, College of Allied Health Sciences and other areas of the University of Cincinnati.

 The Blood Transfusion Medicine Track requires an undergraduate degree in a biological science from an accredited college or university, certification as a Medical Technologist by the American Society for Clinical Pathology MT (ASCP) and/or previous clinical laboratory experience.